UshaSriKande/major_project_final/sam/README.md

 2. Admin Module

-3.Student Module
+3. Student Module

-4.Faculty Module
+4. Faculty Module

 This Project will help in building a collaborative system for students as well as professors for performing assignment/project-related tasks.
 This system has overcome all the traditional processes of manually submitting project abstracts, synopsis, or any other Documents.
-Also, it provides a platform where Instructors can allot tasks to their respective group and students can choose his groups as well as can choice his project guide.
+Admin has the facility to automatically form batches and allot guides to students if they don't want specific .Also, it provides a platform where Instructors can allot tasks to their respective group and students can choose his groups as well as can choice his project guide.
 Open project-related tasks can be allotted by the project guide and other faculties can give reviews over it if they wish to.
 Students can directly upload their proposed work and the documentation on this system for evaluation of the work.
-At the end of the project submission the top performing students will download the certificate for proof of work
+At the end of the project submission the top performing students will download the certificate for proof of work.